hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_execute_workflow_app.rst

 The ExecuteWorkflowApp includes the possibility to write results dynamically to disk as soon as they have been processed.
-The behaviour is controlled by the ``autosave_results`` flag.
-A parent directory for all results must be defined using the ``autosave_dir`` Parameter and the saving format can be selected using the ``autosave_format`` Parameter.
+The behaviour is controlled by the :py:data:`autosave_results``flag.
+A parent directory for all results must be defined using the :py:data:`autosave_dir` Parameter and the saving format can be selected using the :py:data:`autosave_format` Parameter.
 The different formats are predefined and only implemented formats can be chosen.
 To query the available choices, please look at the code in the example below:

 .. code-block::